 To the east of Butetown, around the East Bute Docks, is the Atlantic Wharf area.
 This area is home to the Cardiff City Council buildings, overlooking the water.
 Around these buildings are a number of parks and local hospitality, catering to the officials who work here.

 In the south is the Red Dragon Shopping and Leisure Centre.
-Ideal for anyone visiting with family and children, the centre contains a variety of restaurants, contemporary shops, and a large cinema.
+Ideal for anyone visiting with family and children, the center contains a variety of restaurants, contemporary shops, and a large cinema.

 East of the docks is the East Moors district, a largely residential suburb full of parks, local shops, and cafes.
 In the southeast corner of the neighborhood, you can access Splott Beach.
 The sheltered, pebbled cove provides pleasant family-friendly walks right down by the water.

-The area’s popularity with the after-dark crowd is, in part, due to its proximity to the city centre, bordering some of the club and bar dense streets of the main town.
-However, Newtown is also popular in its own right as being a centre point for the more underground entertainment scene.
+The area’s popularity with the after-dark crowd is, in part, due to its proximity to the city center, bordering some of the clubs and bar-dense streets of the main town.
+However, Newtown is also popular in its own right as being a center point for the more underground entertainment scene.